omarnaman/cli_colors/README.md

 ```

 # Usage
-The library provides a single function `color_print` and a handful of named colors and modifiers.
+The library provides two functions `color_print` and `color_str` and a handful of named colors and modifiers.

-To use `color_print`, pass the text to be printed, the color of the text, and a list of modifiers.
+To use cli_color, pass the text to be printed, the color of the text, and a list of modifiers to either of the functions, the only difference is that `color_print` prints the modified text, while `color_str` returns it.

 ## Examples